 Dubai has one of the lowest crime rates on the planet at less than 1%.
 Some people claim that the figure is “virtually 0%."

 Dubai seems to be happy with this 0% theme as that is also the rate of income tax.

-Dubai is home to the largest building in the world, the Burj Khalifa, which has 164 floors (and one incredible view, we imagine).
+Perhaps most famously, Dubai is home to the tallest building in the world, the Burj Khalifa, which has 164 floors, seven world records and one incredible view.

-7 of the 10 tallest hotels in the world are located in Dubai which includes the iconic Burj Al Arab, which is designed to look like the sail of a ship.
+Got a head for heights?
+Book your flight to Dubai, where the famous skyline is home to 7 of the 10 tallest hotels in the world.
+This includes the iconic Burj Al Arab, which is designed to look like the sail of a ship.

 Less than 20% of the population in Dubai are natives, with most of the people there being immigrants and tourists.